datastaxdevs/workshop-intro-streaming-and-cdc/lab1/functions.md

 1. Create the function in Pulsar using the provided function config file

     Looking at the config yaml, notice the "inputs" and "output" values.
 The same function can "watch" multiple topics.
 Also notice the value "parallelism".
 This instructs the Broker to open N number of threads running the function.
 If the topic had high load, one running function would be a bottleneck.
-Pulsar can run many instances to disctibute the load and take processing time (ie: latency) to almost zero.
+Pulsar can run many instances to distribute the load and take processing time (ie: latency) to almost zero.

     ```bash
     ./bin/pulsar-admin functions create --function-config-file ../resources/exclamation-function.yaml